Fer-Ramirez/fer-ramirez.github.io/index.md

 ## About Me

-I am a BI & Operations Analyst with a PhD in Biomedical Sciences and experience in the pharmaceutical industry.
+> **BI & Operations Analyst** with a PhD in Biomedical Sciences and experience in the pharmaceutical industry, including client-facing and cross-functional roles.

-I specialize in translating complex operational and customer data into actionable business insights.
-In my recent work, I identified over $162M in revenue exposure by uncovering key drivers of customer churn using predictive analytics.

-My approach combines strong technical foundations in SQL, Python, and machine learning with a business-focused mindset centered on revenue, efficiency, and decision-making.
-While my background is in Pharma, my work is applicable to any data-driven environment where understanding customer behavior and operational performance is critical.

-I am seeking opportunities to contribute to BI and analytics teams where data can directly inform strategy and business impact.
+>
+> My research background trained me to approach complex problems with **structured thinking** and to translate data into **clear, evidence-based narratives**.
+>
+> In industry, I’ve worked closely with stakeholders across functions, developing the ability to communicate insights, align teams, and connect data analysis with business decisions.
+I apply this foundation with **SQL, Python, and Predictive Analytics** to drive revenue-focused and operational insights.

 ---